Circular (Yet Sound) Proofs: Circular Proofs

-Multiplying each such inequality by the positive flow $F(w)$ of $w$ and adding up over all $w \in I$ we get Rearranging the sum by formula-vertices, as opposed to by inference-vertices, we get where $B(u)$ is the balance of $u$ in $G(\Pi,F)$.
-Now, $Z_u = 1$ whenever $u$ is a source, $Z_s = 0$ for $s$ by assumption, and $B(u)(1-Z_u) \geq 0$ for every other formula-vertex $u \in I$ by the definition of circular proof.
-Hence which shows that $s$ has non-positive balance in $G(\Pi,F)$ and is thus not a sink. \end{proof}
+Multiplying each such inequality by the positive flow~$F(w)$ of~$w$ and adding up over all~$w \in I$ we get Rearranging the sum by formula-vertices, instead of arranging it by inference-vertices, we get The expression enclosed in parenthesis in the left-hand side in~\eqref{eqn:second} equals~$-B(u)$, where~$B(u)$ is the balance of~$u$ in~$G(\Pi,F)$.
+Now,~$Z_u = 1$ whenever~$u$ is a source,~$Z_s = 0$ for~$s$ by assumption, and~$B(u)(1-Z_u) \geq 0$ for every other formula-vertex~$u \in J$ by the definition of circular proof.
+Hence which shows that~$s$ has non-positive balance in~$G(\Pi,F)$ and is thus not a sink. \end{proof}

+In the second proof of soundness, one can think of the~$Z_u$ as variables that are constrained by: 1) the inequalities that express the local soundness of the three types of inference rules, 2) the equations~$Z_u = 1$ for~$u$ a source, that express that each hypothesis is satisfied, and 3) the equation~$Z_s = 0$ for~$s$ a sink, that expresses that some conclusion is falsified.
+In other words, the constraints of types 1), 2) and 3) express that the proof is unsound, while equations~\eqref{eqn:first} and~\eqref{eqn:second} say that any valid flow assignment~$F(w)$ can play the role of a witness of its infeasibility.